Our 2018 Speakers

 "Translation, Typhoons, & the Show that Nearly Wasn't"

-Brittany N. Williams is a writer, actress, unimpressed Shakespearean Blerd, & New Yorker by way of Baltimore, DC, Hong Kong, and London.
-Find her slinging literary fire for Black Nerd Problems, a nerd website for The Culture.
-Diverse.
-Nerdy.
-Lit AF.
+Brittany N. Williams is a writer, actress, unimpressed Shakespearean Blerd, keeper of 90s theme songs, future Lord of the Fire Nation, and New Orleanian by way of Baltimore, DC, Hong Kong, London, and NYC.
+Catch her laying waste to all challengers in Soul Calibur or slinging literary fire for Black Nerd Problems.com.

 President and Owner, LimeRed Lab & Studio

 Owner of design agency LimeRed, which is both Certified Woman-owned and a Certified B Corporation, Emily Lonigro designs social impact — from naming to app development, from business to education.
 She’s a mentor for startup and established businesses and teaches at Columbia College Chicago.
 She’s an activist, business owner, advocate, mother, delegator, and activator.